jykob/TSBot/docs/src/installation.md

 # Installation

-The easiest way to install
+The easiest way to install TSBot is to use `pip`

 ```shell
 # Linux/macOS